 I work with people in pain.
 As much as I hope to establish rapport and a sense of partnership in our time together, none of these folks are hanging out with me because I’m a joy to spend time with (I am!) or because rehabilitation is an excellent opportunity to learn about oneself (it is!)
-They enter into physical/yoga therapy because
+They choose physical/yoga therapy because

 pain is a problem, and they’d like it to go away.